shawnweeks/docker-spring-crowd-sso/README.md

 16. Add the correct hostname or IP for your application.

 ## Notes
-The login context path is `/saml/login`.
+The login context path is `/spring-crowd-sso/saml/login`.

 The redirect get query parameter is `redirectTo`.
 Example `https://login.my-domain.com/saml/login?redirectTo=https%3A%2F%2Fjira.my-domain.com`

-## Todo
-+ I should set SAML keys up correctly for proper signature validation checks in the configs.
+The allowed roles can be set in the web.xml.
+It's currently set to allow any roles from the IDP.
+Keycloak recognizes `<role-name>**</role-name>` as a wildcard for any role.